Khojo-Foster/FlaskApp/README.md

 **FlaskApp** is a lightweight web application built using the [Flask](https://flask.palletsprojects.com/) micro-framework for Python.
 This project serves as a starting template for building scalable web applications or APIs with Flask.

+## Live Demo

+You can try the application live at: [https://fosterk.pythonanywhere.com/](https://fosterk.pythonanywhere.com/)

 ## Features

 - Minimal, easy-to-understand project structure